internetarchive/wayback-machine-webextension/README.md

 ## Features

-- Save Page Now: Instantly save the page you are currently viewing   in The WayBack Machine.
+- **Save Page Now** - Instantly save the page you are currently viewing in The WayBack Machine.
+Can auto-save pages that have yet to be archived.
-- Recent Version & First Version: Present the most recent, and the first version of a page, in the WayBack Machine.
+- **Oldest, Newest, Overview** - View the first version of a page or the most recently saved in the Wayback Machine.
+Or view a calendar overview of all archived pages.
-- Alexa & Whois: Get analytical information about the page you are currently viewing, along with interesting facts, such as who owns it and how popular it is.
+- **Sitemap** - Present a sunburst diagram for the domain you are currently viewing.
-- Tweets: Search Twitter for information regarding your current page.
+- **Related Tweets** & **Share Links** - Search Twitter for information regarding your current page.
+Share archived links on social media.
-- Sitemap: Present a sunburst diagram for the domain you are currently viewing.
+- **Show Contexts** - Provides a variety of information regarding the page you are viewing, including analytics from *Alexa*, capture summary from the Wayback Machine, annotations from *Hypothes.is*, and a word tag cloud.
-- Books: Check if referenced books are available to read in the Internet Archive.
+- **404 Not Found** - Check if an archived copy is available if an error occurs while visiting a URL.
-- Papers: Check if referenced papers are available to read in the Internet Archive.
+- **Wayback Count** - Display a count of pages that have been archived each time you visit a website.
-- TV news: Present archived TV news clips relevant to the current page.
+- **Relevant Archived Resources** - Display archived resources on relevant URLs, including from Amazon books, Wikipedia, and various news sources.
+View digitized books and papers which are cited on the website, and present archived TV news clips relevant to the current page.

 ## Installing the Extension